IFRCGo/cbs/Meetings/20180815 - Core Team sync.md

 * Alex will check Angular component replacement for google map with openstreet map, DoLittle will be request to update production server to match the dev server.

 * Alex will check use of Trello board for list of Bounded context event migration.
-There is a concensences to keep Events as Github issue for discussion and document approved issue in one location as Markdown.
+There is a consensus to keep Events as Github issue for discussion and document approved events in one location as Markdown.

-* Jacob will reach out professors who works at Sintef and Oslo univeristy and Høgskolan professor for possible collaboration on use of CBS for master's degree projects
+* Jacob will reach out professors who works at Sintef and Oslo university and Høgskolan for possible collaboration on use of CBS for master's degree projects